Enterprise AI Architecture (EAA)

 It is not a model comparison catalog.

-It is an architectural discipline for controlled AI adoption.
+It is an architectural discipline for controlled enterprise AI adoption.

 Why Enterprise AI Requires Architecture